severity1/macosx-screen/README.md

 sudo make install
 ```

-- Replace ~/.screenrc with the .screenrc here.
+- Replace ~/.screenrc with the .screenrc here